jasonsbarr/computer-science-program/README.md

 ## Goal

-To attain roughly a BS-level computer science education with a specialization in modern full-stack web development with data science applications in approximately 2-3 years using material available to the general public outside of a university setting.
+To attain a B.S.-level computer science education with a specialization in modern full-stack web development with data science applications in 1 year using material available to the general public outside of a university setting.

-I could probably go through all the material faster if I wanted, but my intent is to retain the material for future personal and professional use, not just to cover it all in a short period of time.
+I intend to retain the material for future personal and professional use, not just to cover it all in a short period of time.

-I will not be getting a degree for this work, and I probably won't take many of the courses for certificates (if any).
+I will not be getting a degree for this work, and I probably won't take any of the courses for certificates or credit.
 The knowledge and skills are the point, not a piece of paper at the end.

 I will also document my progress through each course on my website to serve as a future resource for myself and anyone else who may be interested.